7.4

 Value

-So, is it worth $105?
-That totally depends on where you're going.
-For a backpacker spending months in Southeast Asia or a digital nomad in a tropical location, it's a fantastic investment for the climate-specific comfort it provides.
-For a traveler on a multi-climate European trip, its value is extremely low, as it's only useful on a fraction of the days.
-It's a specialist tool, and you have to have the right job for it.
+The price tag delivers exceptional worth, but only for the right itinerary.
+For a backpacker spending months in Southeast Asia or a digital nomad in a tropical location, traveler accounts confirm it's a fantastic purchase for the climate-specific comfort it provides.
+However, for a traveler on a multi-climate European trip, its value diminishes significantly, as it's only useful on a fraction of the days.

 Wore them all over Japan multiple summers, often waking 10-15 miles day.
 Fantastic heat, terrible if rains, showed wear quickly.